 It's good to be back with you.

-Um I felt so honored and blessed to be invited to stand with our president and vice president in such a historic uh setting and historic event because we elected this president to fight for Americans, not illegals.
+I felt so honored and blessed to be invited to stand with our president and vice president in such a historic setting and historic event because we elected this president to fight for Americans, not illegals.

-They actually ignore these facts purposefully.
+No, they actually ignore these facts purposefully.

-I mean it's not that hard to figure out.
+I mean, it's not that hard to figure out.

-Um I've gotten to know all of you very well over the years and many other angel families, moms and dads.
+I've gotten to know all of you very well over the years and many other angel families, moms and dads.

-And I was a little surprised what did you say?
+And I was a little surprised.

-You were invited on CNN how many times and how many years?
+How many times and how many years?

-How many times have you been on my program and other Fox programs?
+Okay, how many times have you been on my program and other Fox programs?

-Oh numerous times.
+Oh, numerous times.

 Too many to even remember because Fox is pretty much the only voice we have to share our stories of our kids in our permanent separation and something we shouldn't even have to talk about.